Blockchain technology explained with 5 industry examples

 Travel & Transportation

 From increasing efficiency to decreasing costs, blockchain has solutions to issues that have been troublesome to the transportation industry for decades.
 By acting as a reliable data verification tool, blockchain solves issues such as longer dispute resolution processes, low administrative efficiency, and poor order tracking.
-Maersk, the shipping giant is using blockchain-based IoT systems to streamline its supply chain management;
+Maersk, the shipping giant is using blockchain-based IoT systems to streamline its supply chain management.

 Retail

 Blockchain technology can help brands build customer trust with products that would be verifiable for authenticity.
 All participants in the supply chain can track products effortlessly within seconds and have access to information helping them plan and prepare as the situation demands.
-E.g. Home Depot is using blockchain technology for increasing visibility into the supply chain, leading to faster vendor dispute resolutions, stronger relationships with suppliers, and more time for innovation.
+E.g. Home Depot is using blockchain technology to increase visibility into the supply chain, leading to faster vendor dispute resolutions, stronger relationships with suppliers, and more time for innovation.

-Final thoughts
+Final Thoughts

 What we covered is just a fraction of what's going on in the blockchain space.
 Companies are realizing blockchain's potential and are getting onboard so that they don't miss out.
 E.g. IBM alone has worked on 500 blockchain projects so far.